Zlocrax/Docker-android/Readme.md

 hello this is my way of getting a docker like env on mobile to run python/node.js bots for adavanced devs only

+for both rooted and rootless devices

-you need to get root access in a terminal like application (termux) ubunutu or my kali installer is probaly to best and easiest ways to do so.
+you need to get root access in a terminal like application (termux) ubunutu or my kali installer is probaly the best and easiest ways to do so.

 after you get root access create a dir called bots so you can keep an eye on them